 Dylan’s Wings of Change is inviting qualified individuals to join its Team of Certified Wingman Trainers in New Jersey.

 Training will take place on July 16, 17, and 18 and also on August 6, 7, and 8.
 Applicants should register for one of the two trainer workshops.
 Attendance at all three days is required.
 Each of the three days will run from 9 a.m. to 4:30 p.m., with a continental breakfast and lunch provided.
+The training will take place at NJSBA Headquarters, located at 413 W. State Street, Trenton, NJ 08618.

 The training is supported by the New Jersey School Boards Association and sponsored by the Educational Leadership Foundation of New Jersey.
 Learn more on the Dylan’s Wings of Change Trainer Recruitment page.